Neural Network Models

 We will still multiply the slope of the loss function (with our new error) by the learning rate.
 This learning rate should be adjusted to be smaller (from 0.05 to 0.04 above) to account for us being closer to the real answer.
 We will not detail how the backpropagation algorithm adjusts this learning rate here.
 However, this process will continue until some notion of convergence.
 In this example, it would continue until the slope estimate is 4 and the error would be 0 (its minimum).

 Although easy in idea, in practice this is much more complicated.
 To start, we have many more than just one single observation.
-So we have to calculate the error all of the observations and get a notion of our loss function (sum of squared error in our example) across all the observations.
+So we have to calculate the error of all of the observations and get a notion of our loss function (sum of squared error in our example) across all the observations.
 The changing of the slope then impacts all of the observations, not just a single one.
 Next, we have more than one variable and weight to optimize at each step, making the process all the more complicated.
 Finally, this gets even more complicated as we add in many neurons in hidden layers so the algorithm has many layers to step backward through in its attempt to optimize the solution.
 These hidden layers also have complicated nonlinear functions, which make derivative calculations much more complicated than the simple example we had above.
 Luckily, this is what the computer helps do for us!

-Fitting Neural Network
+Fitting a Neural Network

 Let’s see how to build a neural network in each of our softwares!